Advanced Placement for Licensed Practical Nurses: LPN to RN Bridge

 in adult health nursing, family health nursing and mental health

-CSN Nursing Programs are accredited by the National League for Nursing Accrediting Commission, Inc. and the Nevada State Board of
+CSN Nursing Programs are accredited by the Accreditation Commission for Education in Nursing, Inc. (formally the National League for Nursing Accrediting Commission, Inc.) and the Nevada State Board of Nursing.

 English Language Proficiency Requirement for ADN Applicants

 All ADN program applicants are required to demonstrate English Language Proficiency.
 Please click here for requirements that meet English language proficiency.

 All states require Professional Nurses to be licensed.
 To become

 licensed in the State of Nevada, you must have graduated from an

 approved school of professional nursing and have passed the national

 In addition to successfully completing the prescribed course of study